isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

 <p>Singapore Citizen</p>
 </li>
 </ul>
-<p>All interested applicants are encouraged to look out for available positions
+<p>Recruitment exercise is now open on Careers@Gov website until <strong>12 July 2024</strong> (applications
-on <a href="https://www.careers.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Careers@Gov</a> website.
+to be submitted by <strong>2350 hrs</strong> on Careers@Gov).
+Applications
-Applications can only be submitted through the <a href="https://www.careers.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Careers@Gov</a> website during the Bureau’s recruitment exercises.
+can only be submitted through the Careers@Gov website during the Bureau's recruitment exercises.
 If you wish to be notified of future recruitment exercise for CPIO, you can join our mailing list at <a href="https://www.go.gov.sg/cpiomailinglist" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/cpiomailinglist</a>
 </p>